cs01/nullsafe-c/README.md

 ## How It Works

 Strict nullability adds **flow-sensitive analysis** to Clang's semantic analyzer.
-When you write `if (p)`, the compiler tracks that `p` is non-null within that branch.
-Unlike Swift, TypeScript, or Kotlin where this is built into the language, we layer it onto C's type system—giving you modern null safety while keeping C's simplicity.
+When you write `if (p)`, the compiler tracks that `p` is non-null within that branch—just like TypeScript, Swift, or Kotlin do.
+The difference is we add this to C without changing the language itself.

 ### Function Call Invalidation